 Student Leaders Program

 The Student Leaders Program (SLP) is a yearlong three-part program: pre-summer, summer, and post-summer with the most intensive part taking place during the summer.
-The summer program is an intensive 4-week program, and is tentatively scheduled to take place from June 28 until July 26, 2023.
-The summer program will either be a virtual, hybrid, or in-person program.
+The summer program is an intensive 4-week program, and is tentatively scheduled to take place from June 28 until July 26, 2024.
+The summer program will be an in-person program.
 Upon completion of the summer program, students will implement their Community Engagement Plans (CEPs) and receive follow-on support, training, and professional networking opportunities, including joining the 2,000 strong MEPI Alumni network.
 A competitive follow-on Accelerator Workshop may be held in the region.

 Who is eligible?